Medical-Event-Data-Standard/medical-event-data-standard.github.io/README.md

 ---
 sidebar_position: 2
 ---

 # Converting to MEDS

-import JupyterViewer from "react-jupyter-notebook";
+import JupyterViewer from 'react-jupyter-notebook';
-import nb from "./converting_to_MEDS.ipynb";
+import nb from './converting_to_MEDS.ipynb';

 <JupyterViewer rawIpynb={nb} />
 ```

 ## Deployment
->

 > [!WARNING] Only do this when you are ready to deploy the site to the public facing page!

 ```